-The College will modernize and enhance campus facilities and strengthen its technology infrastructure utilizing both the space study report and the strategic objectives of Vision 2020.
+The University will modernize and enhance campus facilities and strengthen its technology infrastructure utilizing both the space study report and the strategic objectives of Vision 2020.

 Space analysis to assist in the prioritization of facilities’ needs

-The College will use a space analysis to assist in the prioritization of facilities’ needs.
+The University will use a space analysis to assist in the prioritization of facilities’ needs.

 Develop an enhanced and progressive action plan for facilities use that maximizes the ability to add enrollment targeted programming.